CDCgov/prime-simplereport/cypress/README.md

 GIT_DISCOVERY_ACROSS_FILESYSTEM=1
 ```

-The `.env` file has a template at `.env.cypress.sample` for running cypress against your local setup or `.env.cypress.remote.sample` against a remote environment.
-Please reach out to the engineering team if you're in need of the missing credentials.
+The `.env` file has a template at `.env.cypress.sample` for running cypress against your local setup or `.env.cypress.remote.sample` to run against a remote environment.

-#### Running Cypress
+### Running Cypress

-Now that you have those files set up, you are ready for a test run!
-There are a few ways to run the tests from the root directory:
+#### Now that you have your `.env` file, you are ready for a test run!

-Running Cypress locally in the cypress directory.
-You need to start the SR apps yourself.
+#### You are running Cypress against your local apps in the cypress directory.

+1. Move to the `cypress/` directory.
-1. Run yarn install in cypress directory.
+1. Run `yarn install` in the cypress directory.
-1. Start your apps
+1. Start your apps!
 1. Run the yarn command that matches your setup.
 - Run Cypress locally and open interactive mode.
 Do this if you're running the apps locally on bare metal with okta disabled.
   - `yarn e2e:local`